Minuscule 16

-Minuscule 16 (in the Gregory-Aland numbering), ε 449 (Soden).
-It is a diglot Greek-Latin minuscule manuscript of the New Testament, on 361 parchment leaves, dated palaeographically to the 14th-century.
-It has full marginalia and was prepared for liturgical use.
+Minuscule 16 is a Greek-Latin diglot minuscule manuscript of the New Testament Gospels, written on parchment.
+It is designated by the siglum 16 in the Gregory-Aland numbering of New Testament manuscripts, and ε 449 in the von Soden numbering of New Testament manuscripts.
+Using the study of comparative writing styles (palaeography), it is assigned to the 14th-century.
+It has full marginal notes and was prepared for liturgical use.

 Description

-The codex contains almost complete text of the four Gospels with lacunae (Mark 16:14–20).
+The manuscript is a codex (precursor to the modern book format), containing an almost complete text of the four Gospels written on 361 parchment leaves (sized 31.6 × 25.2 cm), with one missing section (Mark 16:14–20).
 The text is written in two columns per page, 26 lines per page.

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, with the τιτλοι (titles of chapters) at the top of the pages.
-There is also a division according to the Ammonian Sections, with no references to the Eusebian Canons.
+The text is divided according to the chapters (known as κεφαλαια / kephalai), whose numbers are given in the margin, with their titles (known as τιτλοι / titloi) at the top of the pages.
+There is also a division according to the Ammonian Sections, Ammonian Sections, but without references to the Eusebian Canons.

-It contains the Eusebian Canon tables (Latin) at the beginning, tables of the κεφαλαια (tables of contents) before each Gospel, lectionary markings at the margin (for liturgical use), and subscriptions at the end of each of the Gospels.
+It contains the Eusebian Canon tables (Latin) at the beginning, tables of contents (also known as κεφαλαια) before each Gospel, lectionary markings in the margin (for liturgical use), and subscriptions at the end of each Gospel.

-The text of the codex is written in four colours.
-"The general run of the narrative is in vermilion; the words of Jesus, the genealogy of Jesus, and the words of angels are in crimson; the words quoted from the Old Testament as well as those of the disciples, Zachariah, Elizabeth, Mary, Simeon, and John the Baptist are in blue; and the words of Pharisees, the centurion, Judas Iscariot, and the devil are in black."
+The text of the codex is written using four different colours of ink: "The general run of the narrative is in vermilion; the words of Jesus, the genealogy of Jesus, and the words of angels are in crimson; the words quoted from the Old Testament as well as those of the disciples, Zachariah, Elizabeth, Mary, Simeon, and John the Baptist are in blue; and the words of Pharisees, the centurion, Judas Iscariot, and the devil are in black."
 It contains only one picture.

-In the Greek text Mark 16:14–20 and in the Latin text Mark 9:18–16:20 were lost.
-Latin texts of Mark 9:18–11:13, Luke 5:21–44; John 1:1–12:17 were added by a later hand.
+Mark 16:14–20 is lost from the Greek portion, and Mark 9:18–16:20 is lost from the Latin portion.
+THe Latin texts of Mark 9:18–11:13, Luke 5:21–44, and John 1:1–12:17 were added by a later hand.